raspberrypilearning/from-me-to-you/en/step_7.md

 ## Reflect
 How did you get on with your digital card project?

-Mark the tasks you have completed:
+Mark the tasks that you have completed:

 --- task ---
-Came up with original design ideas to create a project for someone specific
+Thought of original design ideas to create a project for someone specific
 --- /task ---

 --- task ---